 Below I’ve listed taxes you need to pay when buying, holding, and selling real estate in Indonesia.

-Property taxes when buying property
+When buying property

 Let’s have a look at the taxes you need to pay when buying real estate.